-- 4. The Records of Action of the Executive Committee of the Mational Security Council as they parties to Cubs. - 5.
-The Reports of the Sub-Committees of EXCOM during the Cuban Crisis. - The Resolutions of the Organization of American States and the Purts del Este Conference. - 7.
-Public Statements of Government Officials, in Farticular Press Conference of President Kennedy of September 13, 1962. - 8.
-Heating of Secretary Rusk with Foreign Ministers of Latin America during Cuben Crisis. - 9.
-Recently Approved New Policy Statement and Objectives on Draws Up by the Interdepartmental Committee of Guban Affairs. - 10.
-Ouben Guidelines Paper.
+- 5. The Reports of the Sub-Constitues of EXCOM during the Cuban Crisis. - The Resolutions of the Organization of American States and the Punta del Este Conference. - Public Statements of Government Officiels, in Particular Press Conference of President Rennedy of September 13, 1962. - Meeting of Secretary Rusk with Voreign Ministers of Latin America during Cuben Grisis. - Recently Approved New Policy Statement and Objectives as Draws Up by the Interdepartmental Committee of Cuban Affairs. - Ouben Guidelines Paper.
 (A guidelines paper as such does not exist on Cube os is the case in a majority of other countries.)